2018 & 2019 WinnerAn integrated data pipeline for small-scale fisheries

+2018 & 2019 WinnerAn integrated data pipeline for small-scale fisheries

-The types of involvement and activities that are undertaken by women and youth in fish food systems are particularly hidden and under-reported.
+The involvement and activities of women and youth in fish food systems are particularly under-reported.
 The existing data systems underpinning this project have followed CGIAR sex-disaggregated data standards which contribute to closing gender data gaps.
 This work has already highlighted the crucial importance of women in fishery activities as dependable sources of household food and nutrition security in Timor-Leste, the results of which form the basis of a publication in final draft.

 Shaun Wilkinson explains the data tool behind the initiative.